 2.)
 Your teachers don't care about your Career Development

 College would never be challenging without terror professors.
 They could be defined the ones who fail most of the students, give the hardest exams, or has the worst attitude.
-In our case, we consider them as people who are doing their job just because of the profit they gain in teaching and not even caring about the students welfare.
-A students failure can be a drastic experience for him/her to learn and strive hard.
-If the student really did mastered the subject well but still managed to fail well, probably that reason is already the teachers teaching methods.
+In our case, we consider them as people who are doing their job just because of the profit they gain in teaching and not even caring about the student's welfare.
+A student's failure can be a drastic experience for him/her to learn and strive hard.
+If the student really did master the subject well but still managed to fail well, probably that reason is already the teachers teaching methods.

-Teachers objectives should be focused on inspiring and motivating students to work hard and never should they make the primary reason their profit.
-Teachers who don’t teach with passion are never to be considered teachers.
-To avoid these kind of people, you might want to ask your peers on feedback’s regarding a teacher or a training center.
-If you’re wanting for a personal tutor, you might want to check their portfolio first.
+Teachers' objectives should be focused on inspiring and motivating students to work hard and never should they make the primary reason their profit.
+Teachers who don't teach with passion are never to be considered teachers.
+To avoid these kinds of people, you might want to ask your peers on feedback regarding a teacher or a training center.
+If you're wanting for a personal tutor, you might want to check their portfolio first.
 It is good to keep it that way especially if your paying for your own education.